ballaa2/housekeeping/readme.md

 2.command : java -jar houskeeping.jar

-will delete the previous day records (24hours of data)
+delete all the expired records